softwareconstruction240/softwareconstruction/chess/6-gameplay/gameplay.md

 ```

-In the end, the important thing is that you design supports the additional `move` field when serializing the `MAKE_MOVE` command over the WebSocket.
-This must looks something like the following:
+In the end, the important thing is that your design supports the additional `move` field when serializing the `MAKE_MOVE` command over the WebSocket.
+This must result in something like the following:

 ```json
 {